How to change a radiator in your home

 If your radiator is obsolete, difficult to repair, or parts are scarce, investing in a new, more reliable unit is likely the most practical solution.

-How long does it take to replace a radiator?
+How long does it take to change a radiator?

-The time it takes to replace a radiator can vary depending on factors such as experience, complexity of the installation, and whether any unexpected issues arise.
+The time it takes to fit a radiator is determined by factors such as experience, complexity of the installation, and whether any unexpected issues arise.

-On average, a straightforward radiator replacement by a skilled individual may take around 2 to 4 hours.
+On average, a straightforward radiator replacement takes around two to four hours.
 This includes draining the system, removing the old radiator, installing the new one, and refilling the system.

 Can you remove a radiator without draining the system?